-^{} Includes dietary exposure to diferuloylmethane from turmeric powder added to food as a spice and curry powder (see Table 3).

-38. In tier 2, the main contributor to curcumin exposure from the UK adult diet was non-alcoholic flavoured drinks (46 %).
-The main contributors to the

-- 39. In tier 3, the main contributor to curcumin exposure from the UK adult diet was non-alcoholic flavoured drinks (50 %).
-The main contributors to the estimates of mean curcumin exposure for UK children (and children considered by the EXPOCHI consortium) were fine bakery wares (e.g. biscuits, cakes, wafer) (13-47 %), desserts (including flavoured milk products) (13-52 %), non-alcoholic beverages (15-57 %) and sauces and seasonings (11-45 %). - 40.
+- Includes dietary exposure to diferuloylmethane from turmeric powder added to food as a spice and curry powder (see Table 3). - 39.
+In tier 2, the main contributor to curcumin exposure from the UK adult diet was non-alcoholic flavoured drinks (46 %).
+The main contributors to the estimates of mean curcumin exposure for UK children (and children considered by the EXPOCHI consortium) were non-alcoholic beverages (13-55 %), fine bakery wares (e.g., biscuits, cakes, wafer) (12-43 %), desserts, including flavoured milk products (12-45 %), and sauces, seasonings, pickles, relishes, chutney and piccalilli (11-42 %). - 40.
+In tier 3, the main contributor to curcumin exposure from the UK adult diet was non-alcoholic flavoured drinks (50 %).
+The main contributors to the estimates of mean curcumin exposure for UK children (and children considered by the EXPOCHI consortium) were fine bakery wares (e.g., biscuits, cakes, wafer) (13-47 %), desserts (including flavoured milk products) (13-52 %), non-alcoholic beverages (15-57 %) and sauces and seasonings (11-45 %). - 41.
 The exposure assessment in tier 3 does not take into account the use of turmeric as a spice in cooking.
-The addition of turmeric spice in cooking was estimated to contribute to the dietary exposure of diferuloylmethane by the EFSA ANS panel (2010) (Table 3).
+The addition of turmeric spice in cooking was estimated to contribute to the dietary exposure of differuloylmethane by the EFSA ANS panel (2010) (Table 3).